sstroemer/en.ergie.at/README.md

 As you see the "tags" are always aligned with the folder names, "authors", "wissen", etc. Minor changes to language can be done as `wissen(fix): language`, pure typos as `daten(fix): type`.

+This also relates to "pure files", like the Impressum --- tag this with `impressum: add note on X`.